Lorenzo99x/FaceChangerVideo/README.md

 # FaceChangerVideo
-Program that replaces people's faces with an image
+Program that replaces people's faces with other people's faces